 - Additional activities included in the itinerary, varying per country

 Yes!
-We started close to home with yoga, and we have partnered with top instructors to launch our first 3 global mission trips, but it’s our mission to leverage the potential of other social media communities for stirring up awareness and igniting positive calls to action – whether that be in cooking, photography, fashion, small or large ways, any positive action sets forth a butterfly effect
+We started close to home with yoga, and we have partnered with top instructors to launch our first 3 humanitarian trips, but it’s our mission to leverage the potential of other social media communities for stirring up awareness and igniting positive calls to action – whether that be in cooking, photography, fashion, small or large ways, any positive action sets forth a butterfly effect

 We try our best to offer through our activities (online or experiential) education on what the current issues are, how they happened, and real sustainable methods to help alleviate or resolve them

 We also understand the importance of offering different ways to contribute within one’s own home and daily lives.
 People should not feel less empowered to change the world because of their living conditions.
 Whether the actions taken are small or large, each causes a ripple effect.
 You have that power to change the world